kieranpotts/rootfiles/docs/en/workflow.md

    git checkout test
    ```

-   If you want to make changes to a legacy release that is still supported, checkout the relevant versioned ``test`` branch.
+   If you want to make changes to a legacy release of the software, checkout the relevant versioned ``test`` branch.
 Example:

    ```
    git checkout test/v1